IQSS/dataverse.org/docs/best_practices/source/harvard-policies/harvard-terms-of-use.rst

 .. _harvard-terms-of-use:

-Harvard Dataverse Account Terms of Use
+Harvard Dataverse General Terms of Use
 =============================================

 Acceptance of Terms